[note this page was for the 2017 County Council elections and will be updated soon for the 2021 elections]

 * Major role in the success of the new Cambridge North train station, inc: protecting residents from commuter parking, securing solar panels as part of the project & securing improvements to the local nature reserve

-* Set up major pilot project with the University of Cambridge which is seeing expert advice working on the difficult problems facing the Council - evidence informed policy is extremely important to me. http://bit.ly/policychallenges
+* Set up major UK leading Programme with the University of Cambridge which directly connects researchers, Councillors and Council staff, to give new ideas on tackling difficult problems facing the Council: evidence informed policy in action.

 * FULLY support Chesterton Community College's expansion: Labour's Chair